 Creamy Crab Brûlée

-Featured in Impressive Yet Manageable Menu Collections for Hosting.
+Category: Impressive Yet Manageable Menu Collections for Hosting

 Lush crab custard topped with a crunchy sugar layer.
 Ready in 50 minutes, serves 4.
 Great for dinners that wow.